studentinsights/studentinsights/README.md

 ![Interventions](docs/readme_images/recording-services-screenshot.png)

 It also allows capturing meeting notes as part of the student's record, which is particularly important on interdisciplinary teams.

-### User experience
-This is a web product, integrated with the Aspen SIS, district LDAP authorization and STAR assessments.
-Principals and teachers sign in using their usual credentials, and can access the product securely anywhere they have internet access.

 # Project priorities
 Immediate priorites are tracked in GitHub with [milestones](https://github.com/studentinsights/studentinsights/milestones).